The intrinsic vulnerability of babies and their total dependence on their key care giver

 If you are pregnant or have a child under 4, you may be entitled to healthy food and milk.

-Village Agents are provided by The Community Council for Somerset (CCS Community Council for Somerset | At the heart of Somerset (ccslovesomerset.org)), a charity which provides confidential, practical, community-based solutions across Somerset.
+Connect Somerset is about everyone working together to increase early help in the community.
+This involves close working relationships with schools, voluntary, community, faith and social enterprise settings, GPs and primary care networks. Â Village Agentsare provided by The Community Council for Somerset (CCS Community Council for Somerset | At the heart of Somerset (ccslovesomerset.org)), a charity which provides confidential, practical, community-based solutions across Somerset.
 A CCS Village Agent can be contacted directly, or by a referral through your Doctors surgery.

-Somerset Mindline is a confidential listening service which provides a safe place to talk if you, or someone you know, is in distress.
+If you need help right now, 24 hour support can be provided through the following services: Somerset Mindline is a confidential listening service which provides a safe place to talk if you, or someone you know, is in distress.
 Advice can be provided around local services, how to get help, along with basic information on mental health issues.
 If you are struggling with your mental health, having thoughts of suicide or are worried about a friend or family member, please phone Somerset Mindline for support on 01823 276892 or freephone 0800 138 1692.

 Open Mental Health (Somerset’s Mental Health Alliance) to find help and support to ensure that people struggling with their mental health in Somerset can access the right support at the right time.

-Somerset Council Mental Health and Wellbeing – mental health and emotional wellbeing affect all aspects of our lives and health choices.
+Somerset Council Mental Health and Wellbeing– mental health and emotional wellbeing affect all aspects of our lives and health choices.
 Mental wellbeing is about feeling good and functioning well, as individuals and as communities.

 Young Somerset offer Parent/Carer Wellbeing Support Facebook Group –Â this is a moderated support group run by Young Somerset’s Wellbeing Team.
 The purpose of this group is to provide parents with advice and signposting, hints and tips and the opportunity for you to ask questions.